benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 15.md

 When there are too many retransmissions due to packet drops, the amount of useful data plummets.
 This is called a **congestion collapse**.

 As the link load increases, so does the queuing delay.

+### Bottlenecks
+When multiple endpoints share a network, it becomes difficult to
+- identify the bottleneck link
+- know how many other endpoints are using the link

+Endpoints may join and leave at any time and network paths may change over time, leading to different links bottlenecking over time.

+The solution to this is to use a **distributed algorithm** that converges to a **fair and efficient outcome**.